mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 ## Disclaimer

-This integration is not officially associated with or endorsed by your energy provider.
+This integration is not officially associated with or endorsed by Pstryk.
 Use at your own risk.